 No person has been authorised to provide any information or make any statements other than those contained in this Prospectus.
 Should such information or statements nevertheless be furnished, it/they must not be relied upon as having been authorised or approved by the Issuer and the Issuer assumes no responsibility for such information or statements.
-Neither the publication of this Prospectus nor the offering, sale or delivery of any Covered Bonds implies that the information in this Prospectus is correct and current as at any date other than the date of this Prospectus is correct and current as at any changes in the Issuer's or the Group's business since the date of this Prospectus.
-If the information in this Prospectuses is prospectuses in the Prospectus set in the respectus have not been any change will be made public in accordance with the provisions governing the publication of supplements to prospectuses in the Prospectus Regulation.
+Neither the publication of this Prospectus or the offering, sale or delivery of any Covered Bonds implies that the information in this Prospectus is correct and current as at any date other than the date of this Prospectus or that there have not been any changes in the Issuer's or the Group's business since the date of this Prospectus.
+If the information in this Prospectus becomes subject to any material change, such material change will be made public in accordance with the provisions governing the publication of supplements to prospectuses in the Prospectus Regulation.